Chapter Zero: Fracture

 Every collapse begins quietly, as order built around what was never meant to bear the weight.

 It does not announce itself.
-It settles in quietly, like a habit that proves useful, like a solution that works often enough to be trusted.
+It settles in the way a habit does, the kind you stop noticing because it works.
 The shape looks sound.
 The angles are clean.
-The structure holds.

 At first.

 Men learn early how to make order.
 They draw lines, measure distances, stack one thing atop another until it stands where it did not stand before.
-They call this progress.
-They call it stability.
-They call it success when it multiplies.
+Progress, they call it.
+Stability.
+Success, if it multiplies.

 The world accepts these arrangements without complaint.
 Soil bears weight.
 Rivers accept bridges.
-Stone submits to steel.
+Stone submits to steel, or seems to.
 The earth does not interfere with intention.
-It waits.

 What is built in haste can look identical to what is built with care.
-What is built for use can resemble what is built for worship.
-From a distance, there is no difference.
-Only time tells the truth.
+A temple and a warehouse, from far enough away.
+Only time tells which is which.

 Cities rise where water once ran freely.
 Fields are flattened and renamed.
-Roads cut across the land with confidence, as if direction itself were enough to justify them.
+Roads cut across the land like they know where they’re going.
 Every structure carries an argument within it, though few stop to listen.
 Every system reveals what it serves by what it protects when pressure comes.

 The land keeps track, not in numbers but in balance.
 Water remembers where it is meant to go.
 Soil remembers what it can hold.
 Systems that ignore this do not fail out of spite.
 They fail because they ask too much from what was never meant to give endlessly.